acte-technology/nginx-junk-reducer/README.md

 # nginx-junk-reducer
-Block recurrent attackers with Nginx.
+Block recurrent junk requests with Nginx.

 This file was originally made to reduce junk in our Laravel application access logs.